laravel/docs/upgrade.md

 **Likelihood Of Impact: None**

 For new Laravel 5.7 applications, the assets directory that contains the scripts and styles has been flattened into the `resources` directory.
-This **will not** affect existing applications and does not requires changes to your existing applications.
+This **will not** affect existing applications and does not require changes to your existing applications.

 However, if you wish to make this change, you should move all files from the `resources/assets/*` directory up one level: